 Word count: Abstract 148, Main 3990

-Abstract
+Abstract (now max 500, prefer 200-300)

 Rapid-response petrological monitoring is a major advance for volcano observatories to build and validate models of the plumbing systems that supply eruptions in near-real-time.
-The depth of magma storage has recently been identified as high-priority information for volcanic observatories that is not currently obtainable on timescales relevant to eruption response.
-To address this deficiency, we performed a rapid-response simulation for the September 2023 eruption of Kīlauea.
-We show that Raman-based fluid-inclusion barometry can robustly determine reservoir depths within a day of receiving samples - a transformative timescale for decision making that has not previously been achieved by petrological methods.
-Additionally, our global melt-inclusion compilation for which we calculated fluid composition at the point of vapour saturation demonstrates the robustness of the fluid-inclusion method at many of the world’s most active and hazardous mafic volcanic systems (e.g. Iceland, Hawai’i, Galápagos, East African Rift, Réunion, Canary Islands, Azores, Cabo Verde).
+The depth of magma storage has recently been identified as high-priority information for volcanic observatories that is not currently obtainable via petrological monitoring methods on timescales relevant to eruption response.
+Fluid inclusion barometry is a well-established petrological method to estimate magma storage depths and is thought to have potential as a monitoring tool though this has not been formally demonstrated.
+To address this deficiency, we performed a near-real-time rapid-response simulation for the September 2023 eruption of Kīlauea.
+We show that Raman-based fluid inclusion barometry can robustly determine reservoir depths within a day of receiving samples - a transformative timescale that has not previously been achieved by petrological methods.
+Fluid inclusion barometry has traditionally been limited to deeply stored systems (e.g., two-phase CO2 fluid inclusions stored at >7 km) systems where a maximum fraction of H2O in the exsolved fluid (XH2O) can be safely assumed at 10 mol% and micro-thermometric measurements of CO2 density are easy and accurate (>~ 0.4 g/cm3).
+Improvements on the accuracy of Raman spectroscopy measurements of low CO2 density over the past couple of decades has enabled access to more shallow storage systems, though in such systems the fraction of H2O in the fluid may be too high to conduct reliable measurements.
+To test the global applicability of rapid response fluid inclusion barometry, we compiled a global melt inclusion dataset (>4000 samples) for which we calculated fluid composition at the point of vapour saturation (XH2O).
+We show that fluid inclusions in crystal-hosts from mafic compositions (<57 wt% SiO2) – likely representative of recharge magmas worldwide – may trap fluids with XH2O low enough to make fluid inclusion barometry useful at many of the world’s most active and hazardous mafic volcanic systems (e.g. Iceland, Hawai’i, Galápagos, East African Rift, Réunion, Canary Islands, Azores, Cabo Verde).

-Keywords: Fluid-inclusions; Geobarometry; Raman Spectroscopy; Rapid-response; Volcano Monitoring
+Keywords: Fluid inclusions; Geobarometry; Raman Spectroscopy; Rapid-response; Volcano Monitoring

 1. Introduction

 Volcano observatories increasingly use data collected from erupted lava and tephra samples in near-real-time to obtain information about the magmatic plumbing system to help inform decision-making during volcanic crises (Gansecki et al., 2019; Re et al., 2021; Pankhurst et al., 2022).
 Most work so far has focused on the chemistry of erupted lavas and crystal cargoes (Pankhurst et al., 2022) to gain insight into changing melt composition and rheological properties (Gansecki et al., 2019).
 However, up until now, petrological monitoring has been unable to address the high-priority question– Where is the magma coming from?
 (Re et al., 2021).
 At well-monitored volcanoes, such information can be used to draw analogies to previous eruptive episodes associated with specific storage reservoirs (e.g., vigour, pathway, or length of eruption), and to help interpret geophysical signals of ongoing activity.
-At poorly-monitored volcanoes, where there may be no prior constraints on magma storage geometry (Wieser et al., 2023b), depths of storage are a vital parameter to begin interpreting unrest associated with a new episode of eruptive activity (Pritchard et al., 2019).
+At poorly monitored volcanoes, where there may be no prior constraints on magma storage geometry (Wieser et al., 2023b), depths of storage are a vital parameter to begin interpreting unrest associated with a new episode of eruptive activity (Pritchard et al., 2019).
 For example, the return of eruptive activity at Kīlauea in 2020 was accompanied by many questions about how the magmatic plumbing system had changed following the summit collapse in 2018 (Lynn et al., 2024).